Ulster nationalism: Relationship to unionism

 Ulster nationalism represents a reaction from within unionism to the perceived uncertainty of the future of the Union by the British government.
 Its leadership and members have all been unionists and have tended to react to what they viewed as crises surrounding the status of Northern Ireland as a part of the United Kingdom, such as the moves towards power-sharing in the 1970s or the Belfast Agreement of 1998, which briefly saw the UIM become a minor force.
 In such instances it has been considered preferable by the supporters of this ideological movement to remove the British dimension either partially (Commonwealth realm status) or fully (independence) to avoid a united Ireland.

 However, whilst support for Ulster nationalism has tended to be reactive to political change, the theory also underlines the importance of Ulster cultural nationalism and the separate identity and culture of Ulster.
 As such, Ulster nationalist movements have been at the forefront of supporting the Orange Order and supporting contested 12 July marches as important parts of this cultural heritage, as well as encouraging the retention of the Ulster Scots dialects.

 Outside traditional Protestant-focused Ulster nationalism, a non-sectarian independent Northern Ireland has sometimes been advocated as a solution to the conflict.
-Two notable examples of this are the Scottish Marxist Tom Nairn and the Irish nationalist Liam de Paor.
+Two notable proponents of this were the Scottish Marxist Tom Nairn and the Irish nationalist Liam de Paor.